 Stroke Prevention Resources

-Three resources were developed to further operationalize some core elements of Ontario’s Stroke Prevention Clinics and to enhance and support system-wide performance and outcomes for persons with transient ischemic attack (TIA) or minor non-disabling stroke.
+The following resources were developed to further operationalize core elements of Ontario’s Stroke Prevention Clinics and to enhance and support system-wide performance and outcomes for persons with transient ischemic attack (TIA) or minor non-disabling stroke.
 Elements of the documents are modifiable to reflect available resources in local settings.
-Click here for more info & see below descriptons about the resources.
+Click here for more info & see below descriptions about the resources.

 1) Stroke Prevention Infographic for Primary Care Providers